gbtami/pychess-variants/static/docs/Variants-Guide.md

 ![General](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/General.png)

-The mortar is a hybrid piece, often known as a centaur.
+The general is a hybrid piece, often known as a centaur.
 In this game, it promotes from the knight and gains the moves of a king.

 ### Captain

 ![Captain](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Captain.png)

 The captain is the only promotion of the pawn and moves exactly like a king.
+As a non-royal piece, capturing a captain does not win the game.

 ## Strategy